marcsze/swc_introR_lessonStuff/IntroR_Day2.md

 * Might have to do this question with the class and walk through it together

+**If there is time final challenge is to create a graph using the tidyverse %>% and + where needed**

 ### Dataframe Manipulation with tidyr